 The previous home on the lot, built in 1958, was the site of many treasured childhood and adult memories.
-The previous home had not been updated since being built, and several components were failing.
-The building methods employed in the 50’s for modern homes were not conducive to a comfortable or efficient home.
-The decision was made to deconstruct this home and build a new one in it’s place.
+The previous home had not been updated since being built and several components were failing.
+The building methods employed in the 50’s were not as conducive to building a comfortable or efficient home as modern methods.
+The decision was made to deconstruct this home and build a new one in its place.
 Designed to capture the serene views of the Huron River, this new home is as aesthetically beautiful as it is resource-efficient.

-The South Pond views, especially the sunset on summer afternoons, were to be the focal point of the home’s views.
-Built into a small hill, the ground floor is the lowest level and was designed to be a transparent and fluid blending of interior and exterior living areas.
+The South Pond views, especially during sunset on summer evenings, was to be the focal point of the homes’ views.
+Built into a small hill, the ground floor was designed to blend the interior and exterior living areas with transparency.

 Maximize the views and interior/exterior fluidity, re-create significant details from the original house, and refine the flow between spaces and the mechanical systems.